OfficeDev/teams-toolkit/docs/fx-core/sql-help.md

 ### Mitigation

 #### Step #1 add skip flag
-1. Open `.fx\env.default.json` file
+1. Open `.fx\env.default.json` file.
-1. Set value of 'skipAddingUser' config of 'fx-resource-azure-sql'
+1. Set value of 'skipAddingUser' config of 'fx-resource-azure-sql'.

       ![image](../images/fx-core/sql/add-flag.png)

-1. Run `Provision` command again
+1. Run `Provision` command again.

 #### Step #2 add database user manually

 To make sure the identity user can access to database correctly, you should add database user manually.
 Since the current logged in account hasn't enough permission to add database user, you may get a user account have enough permission to access to database.
-1. Find values of 'sqlEndpoint', 'databaseName' config of 'fx-resource-azure-sql' and value of 'identity' config of 'fx-resource-identity'
+1. Find values of 'sqlEndpoint', 'databaseName' config of 'fx-resource-azure-sql' and value of 'identity' config of 'fx-resource-identity'.

       ![image](../images/fx-core/sql/config.png)